Table of Contents

 - Colby-Sawyer College is not responsible for theft or damage to vehicles parked or present on College property at any time.

-- Colby-Sawyer College in not responsible for any damage that occurs to vehicles during towing, storage, or expenses that result from towing or storage.
+- Colby-Sawyer College is not responsible for any damage that occurs to vehicles during towing, storage or for expenses that result from towing or storage.

-Transmission of this information, the posting of traffic signs and road surface markings, and an individuals presence on private property all constitute notice that policies exist for vehicle use on campus property.
-It is the individual's responsibility to know and abide by College policies.
-When unregistered vehicles, or vehicles otherwise in violation of parking policies and procedures are discovered, enforcement is carried out by ticketing, towing, loss of vehicle privileges, and/or withholding grades/transcripts, and/or delaying the release of College funds due to you.
+It is the individual’s responsibility to know and abide by College policies.
+When unregistered vehicles or vehicles otherwise in violation of parking policies and procedures are discovered, enforcement is carried out by ticketing, towing, loss of vehicle privileges, and/or withholding grades/transcripts and/or delaying the release of college funds due to you.

 - Loss of campus vehicle privileges may occur at any time if a vehicle violation endangers life or property, or if a vehicle has six or more violations within an academic year.
 Reinstatement is unlikely.

-- Grade/transcript withholding occurs when fines remain unpaid after fourteen days from the date of issue posted on the ticket or remains unpaid before the end of any semester.
-Payment in full at the Finance Office will allow for the release of grades/transcripts within two working days.
+- Grade/transcript withholding occurs when a fine remains unpaid after 14-days from the date of issue posted on the ticket or remains unpaid before the end of any semester.
+Payment in full at the Financial Services Office will allow for the release of grades/transcripts within two working days.

 - Parking fines must be paid before community members are allowed to renew parking registration.
 Students separating from the college will have outstanding parking violations deducted from their $500 college deposit.

-The Parking Appeals Committee (PAC) is comprised of two students approved by the Student Government Association and an employee affirmed by the Senior Officers of the College.
-The PAC will make a ruling within twenty working days of receipt of an appeal.
+All appeals will be reviewed and ruled on by the Colby- Sawyer College Parking Appeals Committee.
+The Parking Appeals Committee (PAC) is comprised of two Colby- Sawyer College students approved by the Student Government Association and an employee affirmed by the senior officers of the College.
+The PAC will make a ruling within 20 working days of receipt of an appeal.
 The ruling of the PAC is final.
-Campus Safety staff are not members of PAC, however, persons considering an appeal are welcome to confer with the Director of Campus Safety regarding past PAC rulings.
+Campus Safety staff are not members of PAC.

-Individual's park on campus and at area park and ride lots at their own risk.
+Individuals park on campus and in area park and ride lots at their own risk.
 Please lock your vehicle.
 Colby-Sawyer College shall not be liable for any risk, or loss of, or damage to, property of individuals, including vehicles or the contents therein, which may result from the use of campus parking services or facilities.